KelliExMachina/mod_1_movie/README.md

 ## Project Secifics

+Students were given several sets of unclean data.
+The assignment was to **clean** the data, **combine** it, and **analyze** any patterns to determine any relevancy of data.

+## Deliverables

+1. At least 3 questions/recommendations good business case?
+2. New GitHub repository
+3. README.MD
+4. Presentation deck, 8 slides for 5 min presentation for non-tech audience with some tech people present.
+5. Jupiter notebook with technical description for tech people
+6. Blog post
+7. Live presentation
+8. At least 4 meaningful visualizations

+## The Problem

-## Should Microsoft enter the original content movie market?
+### Should Microsoft enter the original content movie market?

-### Questions for consideration:
+#### Questions for consideration:

 >1.
 What is the relationshipe of cost to gross receipts?
 >  * Effects of genre